Hi everyone, welcome to our interactive and well-researched Oncology Nurse Practitioner Career guide!

 To get your Bachelor of Science in Nursing (BSN), you can either acquire an Associate’s Degree in Nursing (ADN) first, then go after your RN-to-BSN or outrightly commence your BSN Programs in an approved Nursing institution.

 After obtaining your Bachelor of Science in Nursing (BSN), you should put in for and excel in the NCLEX-RN.

 After which you’re eligible to request state licensure through the Board of Nursing in your state.

 Acquiring experience is highly beneficial to you even though it’s not a requirement to apply for Major Nurse Practitioner (NP) Programs.

 As an Oncology Nurse Practitioner gaining years of experience, or what professionals call oncology experience.

-It will help also forms part of your credentials which puts you in the frontline for acceptance into a Nursing program.
+It will help also form part of your credentials which puts you on the frontline for acceptance into a Nursing program.